evlime/DopeSlopes-FaveWaves/README.md

 # DopeSlopes-FaveWaves
-A funnel analysis on the fictional E commerce site DopeSlopes-FaveWaves that sell winter and summer sports equipment.
+A funnel analysis on the fictional e-commerce site DopeSlopes-FaveWaves that sell winter and summer sports equipment.

 This is my first funnel analysis.
 Feedback is greatly appriciated.